Editing clauses are one of those publishing contract areas where there should be a balance between the publisher’s interests and the writer’s.

 Publisher shall have the right to edit and revise the Work for any and all uses contemplated under this agreement.
 Author shall be consulted if substantial changes are made, provided that in any dispute over such changes, Publisher’s decision shall prevail.

-A related issue is a clause like this one, which may appear in addition to the editing language:
+A related issue is a Revision clause, which may appear in addition to the editing language:

 If the Publisher considers it necessary and in the best interests of the Work, the Author agrees to revise the Work on request of the Publisher.
 The provisions of this agreement shall apply to each revision of the Work by the Author as though that revision were the work being published for the first time under this agreement, except that the manuscript of the revised work shall be delivered in final form by the Author to the Publisher within a reasonable time after request for revision…Should the Author not provide a revision acceptable to the Publisher within a reasonable time, or should the Author be deceased, the Publisher may have the revision done and charge the cost of such revision against royalties due, or that may become due, the Author, and may display in the revised work, and in advertising, the name of the person, or persons, who revised the work.

-This is a Revision clause.
-While it’s appropriate for a work of nonfiction, which may need to be revised from time to time to keep it up to date, it does not belong in a fiction contract: novels, once published, are not typically revised.
-If you see a revision clause in your contract, negotiate with the publisher to remove or strike it.
-I’ve heard of at least one publisher that used a revision clause to unilaterally enforce unwanted edits–at the author’s expense.
+While such a clause is appropriate for a work of nonfiction, which may need to be revised from time to time to keep it up to date, it does not belong in a fiction contract: novels and stories, once published, are rarely revised (at least, not while they remain with the original publisher).
+Literary agents routinely strike such clauses from fiction contracts, and so should you if the publisher will allow it.
+I’ve heard of at least one publisher that used a revision clause to unilaterally enforce unwanted edits…at the author’s expense.

 What To Look For

-Are clauses like the ones above a guarantee of malfeasance?
+Do clauses like these guarantee a negative outcome?
 Not necessarily.
 It’s entirely possible that the publisher will be conscientious and ethical, that you will be a full partner in the editing process, and everyone will wind up happy.

 Problem is, you have no contractual assurance of this.
 These clauses give all the power to the publisher–and in publishing, the letter of the contract is the bottom line.
 You should never assume that what the contract says could happen, won’t happen.
-If the publisher has a dictatorial attitude, or employs not-very-competent editors, or is just a deadbeat–all of which, unfortunately, are pretty common in the small press world–you could find yourself with a badly-edited manuscript and no way to protest it or fix it.
+If the publisher has a dictatorial attitude toward its authors, or employs not-very-competent editors–both of which, unfortunately, are not uncommon, especially in the small press world–you could find yourself with a poorly-edited manuscript and no way to protest it or fix it.
 I have gotten hundreds of complaints over the years from authors who’ve found themselves in this position because the editing clauses in their contracts gave them no rights and offered them no protection.

 The Publisher shall make no changes in, additions to, or eliminations from the manuscript, except for typographical, spelling, and grammatical errors, without Author’s consent.
 Any other edits will be requested of the author and agreed upon between the author and editor prior to preparation for sale.